Co-theory of sorted profinite groups for PAC structures: Preliminaries

-To show that $\pi$ is sorted it is enough to follow the proof of Proposition A.11 in \cite{DHL1} (the assumption about stability in the proof of Proposition A.11 in \cite{DHL1} was used to show that $\pi$ is onto, since we already achieved this, we may use the rest of the proof).
+To show that $\pi$ is sorted it is enough to follow the proof of \cite[Proposition A.11]{DHL1} (the assumption about stability in the proof of \cite[Proposition A.11]{DHL1} was used to show that $\pi$ is onto, since we already achieved this, we may use the rest of the proof).

 2) $\Rightarrow$ 3) Obvious. \\